francisngo/data-structures-and-algorithms/src/info/hash-table-data-structure.md

 ## Handling collisions between hash tables

+### What is a Collision?
+Since a hash function gets us a small number for a a key which is a big integer or string, there is a possibility that two keys result in the same value.
+The situation where a newly inserted key maps to an already occupied slot in the hash table is called collision and must be handled using some collision handling technique.

 1. Separate chaining
-The separate chaining technique consists of creating a linked list for each position of the table and storing the elements in it.
-It is the simplest technique to handle collisions; however, requires additional memory outisde of the HashTable instance.
+The idea behind separate chaining is to implement the array as a linked list (e.g. chain).
+Separate chaining is one of the most popular and commonly used techniques in order to handle collisions.

+If two different elements have the same hash value then we store both the elements in the same linked list one after the other.

 Hash Table with Linked List
 [5] -> [Jonathan | jonathan@email.com] -> [Jamie | jamie@email.com] -> [Sue | sue@email.com] -> [X]